Pix3lexe/dotfiles/README.md

 # Pix3lexe dotfiles

-Welcome to my dotfiles repository!
-This repository contains the configuration files (dotfiles) I use to set up and customize my development environment.
-These dotfiles are modular and managed using **GNU Stow** for easy deployment.
+Welcome to my legendary dotfiles repository!
+The setup script is designed for arch but everything can be installed on basically every linux distro if you do it manually.
+Have fun ^^

 ---